Holiday Party Icebreakers for Every Special Get-Together

 Once your guests have all arrived at the party, ask them to sit at a table or in a circle.
 Pass around a bag of conversation hearts, with everyone grabbing a few out of the bag.
 Then guests must say one thing about themselves for every heart they have.
 Do not tell everyone at the Valentine's Day party the reason for taking the hearts.
 Otherwise, some shyer guests may not choose more than one or two.

-• Irish Hot Potato: Play Celtic or Irish jig music and sit guests around in a circle.
-Hand the first person the potato and when the music begins, they start passing it around.
-Once the music stops, the person holding the potato is out of the circle and the games resumes.
+Play Celtic or Irish jig music and sit guests around in a circle.
+Hand the first person a potato, and when the music begins, start passing it around.
+Once the music stops, the person holding the potato is out of the circle, and the games resumes.

 Plastic Easter eggs are the perfect prop for playing a fun passing game.
 Fill the eggs with various items such as: